If you're looking to plan your next visit to Texas Performing Arts, you're in the right place!

 Bass Concert Hall offers guided tours of the lobby and backstage areas as well as in-depth information about the renovations and artwork that is located throughout the venue.

-Texas Performing Arts is proud to exhibit eleven modern and contemporary sculptures from the Metropolitan Museum of Art in and around Bass Concert Hall as an initiative of the Landmarks public art program.
-We are also pleased to exhibit rotating galleries throughout the hall of two dimensional artwork provided by local artists and organizations.
+Texas Performing Arts is proud to exhibit several modern and contemporary sculptures from the Metropolitan Museum of Art in and around Bass Concert Hall as an initiative of the Landmarks public art program.
 If you would like to schedule a guided or self-guided tour, please call or email to make an appointment.

 scheduling@texasperformingarts.org